Continuum of Long-Term Care

 Regional Older Adult Facilities Mental Health Support Team (RAFT)

 The RAFT program intensive mental health services to adults 65 and older who need assisted living or nursing home level care and are ready to be discharged from a state psychiatric hospital or are at risk of going to a state psychiatric hospital.
 RAFT is funded by a grant from the state of Virginia and a Federal Block Grant and is administered by Arlington County.

 Nursing facilities are licensed by the Virginia Department of Health, Office of Licensure and Certification and are inspected at least every 2 years for state licensure and on average every year for Medicare/Medicaid certification.

 Visit the VDSS website to search for an Assisted Living residence or view recent licensing reports.
 VDSS regulates Assisted Livings and conducts annual licensing reviews.

-For additional information on long-term care, we encourage you to visit these websites or contact our Customer Service Center for more information about resources in the community.
+For additional information on long-term care, we encourage you to visit these websites or contact our Aging and Disability Resource Center (ADRC) for more information about resources in the community.